 On September 18, it was discovered that Volkswagen has installed a software algorithm in its smaller diesel vehicles that could recognize when a car was being tested for emission levels.
 When the software suspected the test was occurring, the car would reduce emissions for the purpose of passing the test.

 Volkswagen released almost 11 million TDI diesel cars that contained the “defeat device.”
-According to website of The Driscoll Firm, the device would deceptively show emission levels that met EPA’s legal limits instead of the true emissions that, in reality, exceeded regulations 10 to 40 times over.
+The device would deceptively show emission levels that met EPA’s legal limits instead of the true emissions that, in reality, exceeded regulations 10 to 40 times over.
 The car company has not released an official recall of its products to repair the software.